 Make sure you don't fall below standard, because you could lose any search placement benefits, may have selling limits placed on your account, and could be restricted from selling on the site.
 If your rating is below standard in any category, then your overall seller status is below standard.

 Underneath your seller level status, you can drill down to each of the sections that are taken into account to evaluate your seller level.

-In the detailed seller ratings section, you'll see an overview of your performance for each detailed seller ratings category (Item as described, Communication, Delivery time, and postage and packaging charges.)
-You'll see:
+Until August 20, 2014, you'll also see the detailed seller ratings section in your dashboard, with an overview of your performance for each detailed seller ratings category (Item as described, Communication, Dispatch time, P&P charges).
+In this section you'll see:

 Your percentage of low ratings (1s and 2s) in each category

 Your 12-month average if you've had fewer than 400 transactions over the previous 3 calendar months

 For 3-month and 12-month periods, detailed seller ratings include: